Algo-Foundry/hackshack-game/README.md

 ## Hints
 1. The recipient of an inner transaction must be in the accounts array.
 This means that you will need to get the best player's address (MVP) from the global state, convert it to the address string (because it returns as base64 format) and pass it into the accounts array when rewarding the player.
+2. Use the helper functions provided to read the contract's global and local state, or to submit transactions to the blockchain.

 ## Setup instructions